Journal of Plant Pathology

 Editorial Member

-Department of Medicinal Plant Research
+Department: Department of Medicinal Plant Research

 Dr. Muhammad Rafiq is currently serving as an Assistant Researcher at the Lushan Botanical Garden, Chinese Academy of Sciences, in Jiujiang, China.
 He earned his Ph.D. in Plant Pathology from the University of the Punjab, Lahore, Pakistan, where his doctoral research focused on the biological management of black scurf disease in potatoes using biofertilizers and Asteraceae weeds.